Mencken and Democracy vs. the Common Man

 But is this too harsh?

 As a society, we have come a long way, even if it appears our democracy is run by legions of elite mediocrities.
 Zoom out, and the progress we've made is real enough to measure, though with some important caveats.
-Take Steven Pinker, one of today's most ardent defenders of the idea that almost everything about the world we live in is better than before.
+Take Steven Pinker, who is one of today's most ardent defenders of the idea that almost everything about our world is better than before.

 And frankly, it's hard to argue with this premise.